robsontenorio/marina/swarm/README.md

 ---

-## Stack
-This term `stack` refers to a group of services that are defined in a `docker-compose.yml` file.

 ## Deploy the stack

+- This term `stack` refers to a group of services that are defined in a docker-compose.yml file.
+- If you change any configuration on docker-compose.yml you need to re-deploy the stack.
 - Think it as a `docker-compose up` command, but for Swarm.
-- This term stack refers to a group of services that are defined in a docker-compose.yml file.
+- After deploy see  **Nginx Proxy Manager** at http://YOUR-VPS-IP-ADDRESS:81

 ```bash
 #                [output progress]                  [file]        [any name]    [private registry]